17mohithdm/Autism-Prediction-System/README.md

 # ASD-predicting-ml-project
 It is a machine learning project to predict whether a child has Autism Spectrum Disorder or not.

-Here I have user Support vector machine which is one of most popular supervised machine learning algorithm.
+Here I have used Support vector machine which is one of most popular supervised machine learning algorithm.

 Install libraries-
 #pip install streamlit